 Paper trail: Buy (or use) recycled wrapping paper and holiday cards.
 You can find these new, or simply choose ones from thrift stores or your own stash.
 Around 744 million holiday cards are sent each holiday season.
 If all these were made from recycled paper, it would help to save the equivalent of 248,000 trees.
 Or, better yet, consider sending an e-card.
 These have become really popular in recent years and not only save paper, but also save postage.

 Don’t throw your wrapping paper in the garbage or fireplace.
 More than 8,000 ton of wrapping paper will be used on presents, using the equivalent of 50,000 trees.
+If you’ve used wrapping paper that has a unique design on like Custom face stickers (or Kundenspezifische Gesicht Aufkleber as they’d say in Germany), why not think about keeping it?
 Most wrapping paper can’t be recycled because of the metallic and toxic inks used on the paper.
 Every year, enormous quantities of this paper enters the land fill or release toxic fumes in fireplaces, harming the environment.
 Consider using something other than commercial wrapping paper for your gifts.
 I, for example, save comics all year long to use for my holiday gift wrap.
 They are colorful and fun to reread after opening the gift.
 This not only cuts down on trash and toxicity, but also reduces consumerism since I don’t buy any commercially made papers.

 Zero waste holidays